 As it is relatively common for parents of minor children to ask grandparents and extended family to temporarily care for their children when they are unable to do so themselves, Florida Statute 751 awards extended family and grandparents custodial rights in the form of temporary or concurrent custody.

-In situations where parents cannot be located, the courts will consider temporary custody for grandparents in order to solve issues concerning school registration and medical treatment for the child.
+In situations where parents cannot be located, grandparents can get temporary custody to solve issues concerning school registration and medical treatment for the child.
 Concurrent and temporary custody is specifically designed as a short-term solution until the parents can resume their role as the primary caregivers.